Softiiie/disjoint-realities/_REALTs/_SETs/BethSet/_TR3s/KryptonTr3/_SPORs/255/_UNVRSs/UNVRS@1/universe1.md

 Throughout the development, the project's focus and aim change, and upon succeeding the final build, Jessica discovers the existence of different **Timelines** and **Universes**.

-With this discovery comes the realization that among all timelines, Universe1's first Canon's Timeline ends in a Stack Overflow, leading to the death of the Universe.
-Unable to bear the thought of themselves dying in another timeline, they find a way - again via Linux - to contact **Jessica K.**, and warn them about the *Semicolon Incident* Reality-Anchor and the emergency for them to leave this Universe.
+With this discovery comes the realization that among all timelines, Universe1's first Canon's Timeline ends in a Stack Overflow, leading to the end of the world.
+Unable to bear the thought of themselves dying in another timeline, they find a way - via Linux again - to contact **Jessica K.**, and warn them about the *Semicolon Incident* **Reality-Anchor** and the emergency for them to leave this Universe.

-Jessica K. then leaves Universe1 for [Universe1](universe2.md), their arrival estimated to somehow be between the 1980s and the 2020s.
-Upon their arrival, they create an unknown cyber-terrorist group, who will go on and create *Linux 2: Hexadecimal Boogaloo*.
+Jessica K. then leaves Universe1 for [Universe2](../UNVRS@2/universe2.md), their arrival estimated to somehow be between the 1980s and the 2020s.
+Upon their arrival, they create an unknown cyber-terrorist group, who will go on and create [*Linux 2: Hexadecimal Boogaloo*](../UNVRS@2/universe2.md#linux-2-hexadecimal-boogaloo).